dmolony/Xmit/README.md

 ### First execution
 Read the helpful message.
 <img src="resources/xmit-folder1.png" alt="alert" width="500"/>
 Specify the location of your xmit files.
 Note that this must be a FOLDER, not a file.
+The specified folder may contain subfolders, these will all appear in the file tree within the application.
 <img src="resources/xmit-folder2.png" alt="file dialog" width="800"/>
 This will remain the xmit file folder until you change it.